 This is a tricky subject, as its entirely subjective of course.
 But… Assuming you’re moving to Plymouth from the cosmopolitan hubs of Bristol, London or Manchester, you’ll probably want to avoid:

 Stonehouse: Up and coming or way past it’s best?
 There is a very run down/ghetto-esque air, but some parts still offer a decent place to call home.
-That said, you can find some cheap properties around Union Street.
+That said, you can find some very cheap properties around Union Street and off North Road West.

-Devonport/St Budeaux: The face of run-down Plymouth, sitting right next to the Naval Dockyards.
+Devonport, Keyham and St Budeaux: The face of run-down Plymouth, sitting right next to the Naval Dockyards.
 Yes, you’ll find a bargain property.
 And it’s not all rough.
-Personally, I’d look elsewhere.

 So there it is….
 The best and some of the worst areas to live in Plymouth.
 Are we way off?
 Missed anything amazing?
 Let us know in the comments.